 My pictures are also a little yellow.
 I have to check the light temperature settings, I think.
 And that I am also improving post-treatment.
 I still have a lot of progress to make, but I learn by doing ...

-So much for the first tests of this Thursday.
-Happiness of the day: the meeting with a turtle little fierce, at the end of the dive, in front of the beach ...
+So much for the very first tryouts this Thursday.
+Happiness of the day: the meeting with a not very shy turtle, at the end of the dive, in front of the beach...

-Tomorrow is Friday, no dive in the morning, we hang on the Muslim pace.
-But the ploufs can still resume from 14 h!
+Tomorrow is Friday, no morning dive, we're settling into the Muslim rhythm.
+But the diving can still resume from 2 pm!

 I'm going back to the house-reef, to continue to familiarize myself with my new box.
 And show me places where there are pretty sights, in the style fish toads (antennas) and harlequin ghost fish ...